marcelpatrick/3rdPersonV2/README.md

 }
 ```

-- In unreal > select BP_PawnPlayer > physics > set simulate physics off for both the CapsuleComponent and the BaseMesh
+- In unreal > BP_ShooterCharacter > set simulate physics off for both the CapsuleComponent and the BaseMesh
 - Make sure you move the capsule and the base mesh a little above the ground so that they don't get stuck in the terrain

 ### 3.2.2: Fire / Shoot actions